-EU leader warns Europe won't tolerate aggression: 'not in Ukraine, not in the Indo-Pacific' | Law-Order
+EU leader warns Europe won't tolerate aggression: 'Not in Ukraine, not in the Indo-Pacific' | Law-Order

 The visit came at a time when the EU is assessing whether to extend special trade incentives, including slashed tariffs for a wide variety of products, to the Philippines.

-The European Union trade incentives under the so-called Generalised Scheme of Preferences for the Philippines and seven other developing countries are anchored on their adherence to more than two dozen international conventions on human and labour rights, environmental protection and good governance.
+The EU trade incentives under the so-called Generalised Scheme of Preferences for the Philippines and seven other developing countries are anchored on their adherence to more than two dozen international conventions on human and labour rights, environmental protection and good governance.

 But the Philippines came under intense EU criticism during Duterte's six-year term, mainly because of the bloody anti-drugs crackdown he oversaw that left more than 6,000 mostly petty suspects dead.
 Marcos succeeded Duterte in June last year.

 The killings sparked an International Criminal Court investigation as a possible crime against humanity.
-Duterte withdrew the Philippines from the ICC in 2018, but its prosecutor has proceeded to investigate the widespread deaths that occurred in the years when the country was still part of the court based in The Hague.
+Duterte withdrew the Philippines from the ICC in 2018, but its prosecutor has proceeded to investigate the widespread deaths that occurred in the years when the country was still part of The Hague-based court.

 Duterte then often lashed at the EU's criticisms of his brutal anti-drugs crackdown with profanity-laced outbursts.